-Form W-9 is required for vendors to provide tax information to the Company.
+Form W-9 is required for vendors to provide tax information such as the vendor’s correct business name, address, and Tax Identification Number to the Company.
 If you give the Form W-9 to your service providers before you issue them a payment, you will also have the required information for 1099 reporting at year end.
 Form W-9 can be found at the following link: http://www.irs.gov/pub/irs-pdf/fw9.pdf.

 As a reminder, Newburg & Company, LLP is not responsible for filing these forms on your behalf.

-Starting in 2011, two questions to confirm compliance were added to all business returns which include sole proprietors (Schedule C), corporations and partnerships (including LLCs and LLPs) For example, the corporate tax return reads:
+We wanted to remind you that there are two relatively new questions that have been added to all business returns to confirm compliance which include sole proprietors (Schedule C), corporations and partnerships (including LLCs and LLPs).
+For example, the corporate tax return reads:

 “If Yes, did the corporation file or will it file all required Form(s) 1099?
 Yes or No”